debruine/debruine.github.io/content/authors/admin/_index.md

 title: Lisa DeBruine
 ---

 Lisa DeBruine is a professor of psychology at the University of Glasgow School of Psychology and Neuroscience.
 She is a founding member and current Associate Director of the <a href="https://psysciacc.org/">Psychological Science Accelerator</a>, a member of the <a href="https://www.apa.org/pubs/journals/resources/open-science">APA Open Science and Methodology Committee</a>, a local lead for the <a href="https://www.ukrn.org/">UK Reproducibility Network</a>, a member of the <a href="https://orcid.org/">ORCiD Researcher Advisory Council</a>, and a member of the <a href="https://psyteachr.github.io/">psyTeachR</a> team for reproducible research educational resources.
-Follow me on <a rel="me" href="https://tech.lgbt/@debruine">Mastodon</a>.